J-Siu/johnsiu.com/content/blog/hugo-static-for-migration.md

 </html>
 ```

+### Conclusion

-They will be deployed into your `public` folder automatically when compiling the site.
+The __static__ will be deployed into your __public__ folder automatically when compiling the site.
 No web server rules required.
+This removes another layer of web server dependency from your site.